Thank God You're Here (American TV series)

 Thank God You're Here is a partially improvised comedy television program, based on the Australian TV show, broadcast by NBC.
 The show was hosted by David Alan Grier and presided over by judge Dave Foley.
 The pilot was shot on November 9, 2006, and NBC initially ordered six episodes.
-The show debuted with a two-hour, double-episode premiere on Monday, April 9, 2007, at 9pm ET.
+The show debuted with a two-hour, double-episode premiere on April 9, 2007.
 It was produced by FremantleMedia North America, with Cécile Frot-Coutaz, CEO of Fremantle, Fax Bahr, and Adam Small as executive producers.

-The show aired on Mondays for its first 2 weeks.
+The show aired on Mondays for its first two weeks.
 It was moved to Wednesdays on April 18, 2007.

-On May 14, 2007, after the initial order of 7 episodes aired, the series was officially cancelled by NBC.
+On May 14, 2007, after the initial order of 7 episodes aired, the series was cancelled by NBC.

 Summary

 Thank God You're Here showcased the improvisational skills of a group of four actors each week, as they walked into a live sketch without having seen a script for it.
 The only clue the actors had as to the content of the sketch, and the role they would be playing within the sketch, was their costume.

 Upon entering the sketch, the actors were greeted with "Thank God you're here!" from another actor in the sketch.
 Outside of the principal actor, all actors in the sketch had a script which they more or less followed, depending on the improvisations.
 Sketches had no set ending point — instead, they went on until the judge (Foley) stopped them with a buzzer.
 Also, in each episode one of the skits would feature David Alan Grier in a surprise cameo.

 At the end of the show, the judge chose a winner from among the four actor contestants.
 The winner was awarded a trophy.
 Unlike the Australian version, no honorable or dishonorable mentions were chosen.